bloominstituteoftechnology/Sprint-Challenge--UI-Responsive/ANSWERS.md

 4. What is the difference between fixed layout, adaptive layout, fluid layout, and responsive layout?

-* Adaptive layout will have media queury breaks &
+* Adaptive layout will have media queury breaks & fluid will be percent based & responsive will be a combination of both

 5. Why do we need to use the CSS property max-width on the outer most container in a responsive website?

+*To constrain the container